 I am happy to receive physical letters.

 You may write to me in German, English or French.
+I am delighted if you add a witty quote from the ancient European realms.

 My response times are volatile (~1h--~8d).